mathewgomas-alfred/mathewgomas.io/reference_manual/tools/text.rst

 Fine typographic control with the SVG Source tab
 ------------------------------------------------

 So, the rich text editor cannot control all functionality that SVG text allows for.
 For that, you will need to touch the SVG source directly.
-But to do that, you will first need to go to the text editor settings and enable either :guilabel:`SVG Source` or :guilabel:`Both`.
+But to do that, you will first need to go to the text editor settings and enable either :guilabel:`SVG Source` or :guilabel:`Both` editor mode.
 The Rich Text editor will lose some information, so if you go all out, use :guilabel:`SVG Source`.

 Word-spacing, Letter-spacing and Kerning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~